TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     An operation you need to perform with the JSON object specified by the ``JSON`` parameter.
 Can have one of two values: ``ENCODE`` to encode the JSON object and ``PARSE`` to decode it.
 Set to ``ENCODE`` by default.

 *Members*
-    A list of variables that will be used to either store the decoded data or to encode a JSON object ( depending on the value of the ``JSON Operation`` parameter).
+    A list of variables that will be used to either store the decoded data or to encode a JSON object (depending on the value of the ``JSON Operation`` parameter).
 The variables always have names like ``var0``, ``var1`` and so on, and their quantity can be adjusted.

 .. _nla_page_param:

 Page Param
 ----------

-Allows to store any web page parameter in a given register.
+Allows to store any web page parameter in a given variable.

 .. image:: src_images/logic_editor/logic_editor_page_param.png
     :align: center